The Sleep Evaluation

 The sleep technologist will monitor your test from the control room and will only enter your bedroom when it is necessary.
 The staff will view your test measurements on computer monitors, your activities with an infrared camera system, and your snoring and spoken words with a voice monitor.

 Clothing for Sleep

-For your sleep study, please wear comfortable sleep clothing.
+For your sleep study, you should wear comfortable sleep clothing.
 Fabrics that are slick, such as satin or silk should not be worn because they will make it difficult for the belts to remain on your chest and abdomen.
-The temperature at the sleep center is cool.
+Temperatures at sleep centers are usually cool.
 Cotton shirt, pants, shorts, etc. are all appropriate.

 Testing Your Sleep

 The sleep test is designed to measure sleep stages, breathing, body movements, heart function and oxygen levels.
 Measuring all of these functions is done with sensors that are placed on you.
-You may be the first patient to be hooked up to the equipment or the second.
-This order is based on the time you normally go to sleep.
+You may be the first patient to be hooked up to the equipment or follow someone else.
+This order is usually based on the time you normally go to sleep.
 You can expect the sleep technologist to spend between 30 and 45 minutes placing the sensors.
 Once you are connected to the monitors, you can go to sleep or read, watch TV, etc. until the test begins.
-The test will begin as close to your normal sleeping time as possible, but we also need to consider the time needed to complete the test.
+The test will begin as close to your normal sleeping time as possible, but the center need to consider the time needed to complete the test.
 A minimum of six (6) hours of recording time is required.

 Will you sleep?